RECOVERY

 • Elevated resting heart rate

-If you have 2+ of these symptoms, you’re not being lazy — you’re being overtrained.
-Take a deload week.
+If you have 2+ of these symptoms, it may be time for a deload week.
 Reduce your volume by 50%.
 Sleep more.
 Eat more.
 Come back stronger.

 The Bottom Line